top of page

 Moon+ Reader is one of the Best eBook Apps

-Moon+ Reader gives you full control over how your eBook looks — fonts, colors, spacing, themes, you name it.
-It's like a DIY project for your digital reading life.
+Moon+ Reader gives you complete control over how your eBook looks—fonts, colours, spacing, themes, you name it.
+It’s like a DIY ebook reader app.

-If you like fiddling with your settings until everything feels perfect, you’re going to love this app.
+If you like fiddling with your settings until everything feels perfect, you’ll love this app.

 Pros